-The hawthorn is a woody shrub or small tree with thorns and brightly colored fruit.
+The hawthorn is a woody shrub or small tree.
+It has thorns and brightly colored fruit.

-In Europe, hawthorn is used both as a prescription and an over-the-counter heart tonic.
-Although this herb is not well known in the United States, more Americans, including physicians, are now contemplating various uses for it.
+In Europe, hawthorn is used as a prescription and an over-the-counter heart tonic.
+This herb isn’t as well-known in the U.S.

-Hawthorn contains flavonoids, which may interact with key enzymes to enhance the heart muscles ability to contract ,as well as increase blood and oxygen supply to the heart muscles.
-Hawthorn is said to be useful in the treatment of angina pectoris, ischemia, and atherosclerosis.
+Hawthorn contains flavonoids.
+These may interact with key enzymes to enhance the heart muscles ability to contract.
+They may also increase blood and oxygen supply to the heart muscles.
+Hawthorn is said to help treat angina pectoris and ischemia.
+It may also treat hardening of the arteries (atherosclerosis).

 Hawthorn became a popular herbal remedy in Europe and North America toward the end of the 19th century.
-Findings from test-tube, animal, and a handful of human studies are showing that standardized extracts of hawthorn may be safe and effective for mild heart failure; however, there is contradictory evidence about the effects of hawthorn extract in heart failure patients.
-Until further research and conclusive evidence is provided, it is recommended that people with heart disease not take hawthorn.
+Findings from test-tube, animal, and a few human studies show that hawthorn may be safe and effective for mild heart failure.
+But there is contradictory information about the effects of hawthorn extract in people heart failure.
+More studies are needed.
+People with heart failure shouldn’t take hawthorn.

-Hawthorn can be found as capsules, dried leaves or flowers, infusion, liquid extract, or tincture.
+Hawthorn comes as oral capsules, dried leaves or flowers, infusion, liquid extract, or tincture.

-Children and women who are pregnant or breastfeeding should avoid using hawthorn.
+Children and women who are pregnant or breastfeeding shouldn’t use hawthorn.

-German health authorities recommend that people should not take the herb for more than six weeks at a time.
+German health authorities say that people shouldn’t take the herb for more than six weeks at a time.

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR